xiaogit00/musingsblog/content/posts/express-app-listen.md

 })
 ```

-The code still runs when you do `npm start`, but it upon end of code, it simply terminates, whereas if you do `app.listen`, you could inspect the output at a port.
+The code still runs when you do `npm start`, but upon end of code, it simply terminates, whereas if you do `app.listen`, you could inspect the output at a port.